For the tartare-style sauce

 With deep green leaves, and crisp, paler stems, watercress is related to mustard and is one of…

-Meanwhile, peel and chop the potatoes into even-sized chunks.
+Meanwhile, peel and chop 350g Maris Piper potatoes into even-sized chunks.
 Put them in a saucepan and just cover with boiling water.
-Add a pince of salt, bring back to the boil and simmer for 10 mins or until tender, but not broken up.
+Add a pinch of salt, bring back to the boil and simmer for 10 mins or until tender, but not broken up.